Factors That Affect Ticket Price

 Destination order

-Generally speaking, the least expensive route is the shortest way around the earth geographically.
+Most of the time, the least expensive route is the shortest way around the earth geographically.
 But not always.
 Sometimes it’s a matter of availability, and sometimes of airline routing and schedules.

-When constructing your route, be sure to tell your Personal Travel Consultant where you want to visit, not what you think may be the cheapest way to do it.
+When constructing your route, be sure to tell your Travel Planner where you want to visit, not what you think may be the cheapest way to do it.
 If you live in Las Vegas and are planning on going to Vietnam, tell us that.
 While a flight from Los Angeles to Bangkok may be cheaper than flights from Las Vegas to Hanoi, you will still have the expenses of getting to and from the major gateways.

 Airlines

 Again flexibility is key.
-If there’s a specific airline that you simply must fly on it may force you into a more expensive ticket.
-That airline may not be available on the dates you want, may not have the best schedule to line up with other flights or simply might not be the cheapest on that particular route.
-Sure, flying to Singapore may give you the opportunity to fly on Singapore Airlines, but that’s not usually the cheapest way to get there.
+If there’s a specific airline that you simply must fly on (to accrue miles or just because you prefer it) it may force you into a more expensive ticket.
+That airline also may not be available on the dates you want, may not have the best schedule to line up with other flights or simply may not be the cheapest on that particular route.

 If you’re looking to fly on an airline because of a frequent flier program, it may be worth spending a couple extra hundred dollars to you to get the miles, but then again, maybe it won’t.
-Be sure to advise your travel consultant if you have airline requests and we’ll let you know the difference in price to use something specific.
-Use your airline budget to decide which of these options to do and which to skip.